mharrys/reversi/README.md

 Reversi
 =======
-Implementation of the classic board game Reversi in Haskell.
+Implementation of the classic board game Reversi (also known as Othello) in Haskell.

 How-to
 ------